-Two new polls of Hispanic voters in Florida underscore Donald Trump's steep challenge in carrying must-win Florida -- and point to an ominous trend facing Republicans hoping to win America's biggest battleground state in the future.
+Two new polls of Hispanic voters underscore Donald Trump's steep challenge in carrying must-win Florida — and point to an ominous trend facing Republicans hoping to win America's biggest battleground state in the future.

 The Republican-leaning business group Associated Industries Florida polled 600 Hispanic voters in Florida Oct.
-1 through Oct.
-3 and found Hillary Clinton crushing Donald Trump 54 percent to 30 percent.
+1-3 and found Hillary Clinton crushing Trump 54 percent to 30 percent.
 Compare that to four years ago, when Mitt Romney lost Florida after winning just 39 percent of the Hispanic vote in Florida.

-What's more, a seperate poll of the fastest-growing segment of Florida's Hispanic electorate -- Puerto Ricans - found three quarters of the states Puerto Rican voters planning to vote for Clinton and just 17 percent for Trump.
+What's more, a separate poll of the fastest-growing segment of Florida's Hispanic electorate — Puerto Ricans — found three-quarters of the state's Puerto Rican voters plan to vote for Clinton and just 17 percent for Trump.
 The Republican nominee is virtually toxic among Puerto Ricans with 78 percent having an unfavorable view of Trump and 15 percent favorable, according to the poll of 504 Puerto Rican voters by the Democratic-leaning Center for American Progress Action Fund and Latino Decisions.
-Clinton was viewed favorably by nearly seven in 10.
+Clinton was viewed favorably by nearly 7 in 10.

-"When Donald Trump says Mexicans are rapists, Puerto Ricans understand he is talkiung about them too.
+"When Donald Trump says Mexicans are rapists, Puerto Ricans understand he is talking about them, too.
 He is talking about us," Puerto Rican U.S. Rep. Luis Gutierrez, D-Ill., said in a conference call about the poll.

-About a million Puerto Ricans now live in Florida, roughly double the number in 2000.
-Especially in the Orlando area, the population is exploding because of economic troubles on the island.
+About a million Puerto Ricans now live in Florida, roughly double the number that did in 2000.
+In the Orlando area, the population is exploding because of economic troubles on the island.

 Overall, Hispanic voters are likely to make up about 15 percent of the electorate, with nearly 30 percent of those voters Puerto Rican and slightly more than 30 percent Cuban-Americans, who are increasingly shifting away from the GOP.

-The sliver of good new for Trump is that the AIF poll of all Hispanics found nearly one in 10 still unsure about whom to support.
+The sliver of good news for Trump is the AIF poll of all Hispanics found nearly 1 in 10 unsure about whom to support.

-The polls offer far better news for Sen. Marco Rubio, the Cuban American Republican facing Democrat U.S. Rep. Patrick Murphy, who appears little known to most Hispanic voters.
+The polls offer far better news for Sen. Marco Rubio, the Cuban-American Republican facing Democratic U.S. Rep. Patrick Murphy, who appears little known to most Hispanic voters.

 The AIF poll found Rubio with 48 percent support, Murphy with 39 percent, and 13 percent unsure.

-The Puerto Rican poll found 42 percent supporting Rubio and 44 percent backing Murphy, even though 47 percent said they did not know enough about Murphy to have an opinion about him.
+The Puerto Rican poll found 42 percent supporting Rubio and 44 percent backing Murphy, even though 47 percent said they did not know enough about Murphy.
 Rubio was viewed favorably by 41 percent and unfavorably by 43 percent.